Aldwinny/Damit-yarn-restful-api/readme.md

 # Damit Yarn!
 Backend 👚

 The Damit Yarn!
-Express RESTful API is an API used for the Damit Yarn!
+RESTful API is an API used for the Damit Yarn!
 React Native Mobile Application.
+It will be made using Express JS & Node JS and will connect to PostgreSQL in the future.

 ## 📖 API Reference 📖